 Whilst this still allows you to look over your shoulder down the centre line of the vehicle, there are some circumstances where this just won’t work.
 A rear radiator or a bulkhead are the obvious things that are going to get in the way, preventing rearward vision.
 Other things that aren’t so obvious are canvass tilts where the rear window has turned opaque and high back seats.
-There are a few of these around where the seat wraps around you to keep you nice and snug, but it also means the shoulder / head “wings” will prevent you from moving out of the seat and seeing down the line of the vehicle.
+There are a few of these around where the seat wraps around you to keep you nice and snug, but it also means the shoulder / head “wings” will prevent you from moving out of the seat and seeing down the centre line of the vehicle.
 If you can’t see behind you, you will need to make sure you have a minimum of a rear-view mirror, whether that means using door / wing mirrors or an internal mirror on the windscreen / mounted on the roll cage.
 If you don’t want external mirrors you can use a camera system in lieu of a mirror.

 The important bit above is “whilst properly seated within the confines of the vehicle’s bodywork or ROPS “.
 If you are looking over your shoulder whilst propped up out of your seat your belts must be too loose and you won’t be in proper control of the vehicle.
 Poking your head outside the confines of a vehicle is a definite no no.

-Also, if the Scrutineer can’t see it, they can’t check it, and if they can’t check it, they can’t pass it.
+Self declaration is becoming the norm, but checks will still be carried out.
+If the Scrutineer can’t see it, they can’t check it, and if they can’t check it, they can’t pass it.
 Please make sure your vehicle is presented to Scrutineering in a clean & tidy manner.